christiananagnostou/imgpress/README.md

-# Rebar
+# ImgPress

 A lightweight macOS menu bar application for batch image conversion and optimization.
-Rebar lives in your menu bar and provides quick access to convert images between formats (JPEG, PNG, WebP, AVIF) with customizable quality and resize options.
+ImgPress lives in your menu bar and provides quick access to convert images between formats (JPEG, PNG, WebP, AVIF) with customizable quality and resize options.

 ## Features